Photo Credit: Life University Women’s Rugby

 Age Group – Ask about the age group of the majority of campers attending the camp.
 A camp might be open to a broad age range but gains such a following with high school and college players that the intensity level might be too intense for a U14 player.
 Other camps skew younger and might not be challenging enough for older players.
 If there is a mix of ages, you should ask how these groups interact in drills (e.g. are they separated by weight/ age/ ability or all of the above?)

 Cost – Finally, take a look at the cost.
 Many camps have day camp options as well as residential overnight options.
-Others may charge additional fees for early drop-off or late pick up.
+Others may charge additional fees for early drop-off or late pick-up.
 Make sure you know the total cost you are purchasing.
-Don’t forget to factor in additional costs such as flights, car rental, hotel etc. if you are traveling far from home.
-Depending on your child’s needs and goals, it might make more sense develop your skills at a local camp close to home before committing to a camp on the other side of the country.
+Don’t forget to factor in additional costs such as flights, car rental, hotel, etc. if you are traveling far from home.
+Depending on your child’s needs and goals, it might make more sense to develop your skills at a local camp close to home before committing to a camp on the other side of the country.
 Last, make sure you inquire about scholarship opportunities if you are unable to afford to send your child to camp.
 Many camp administrators set aside some pro-bono slots for local players.

 Need more help matching your child to a rugby camp this summer?
 Check out our extensive Rugby Camp List and contact us for help!